Chelsea Wetlands: 12 acres of wetlands to be restored and preserved for improved habitat and flood capacity.

 Sycamore Crossing: This City-owned 11-acre mixed-use property on the south side of Sycamore is intended to complement and expand on the Sycamore North project.
 The City has a pending agreement to sell the property to Property Development Centers, a wholly-owned subsidiary of Safeway.

 Victoria Crescent: This 6-acre, City-owned property is part of the Victoria by the Bay project and is zoned within the New Pacific Properties Specific Plan as retail/residential.
-The City has received mulitple offers to develop the site with single-family residential units.
+City Ventures has proposed developing the site with up to 46 single-family residential units.

 Waste Treatment Facility: Options to expand the City's waste treatment capacity in order to accommodate anticipated growth.